canmet-energy/btap_batch/README.md

 ### PowerBI / Tableau
 Through the postgresSQL server you can connect and update live data using either of these tools.

+## How to update input arguments
+1. Add columns to the sql database schema with the input argument name for each argument in 'src/btap_batch.py'.
+Note the convention to have a ':' for input variables.
+They should be all "TEXT" type.
+2. Update the example input files of 'examples/multi_analyses/options.yml' and 'examples/parametric/example.yml' to include the new input arguments.
+3. Run the btap_batch tests.
+This will run both locally and on AWS.
+To run only locally or on AWS, comment the appropriate line under the 'compute_environment' loop in the test file of 'src/test/test_btap_batch.py'.